Tuesday, April 25, 2017 5:25 PM

-Monday.
-It is supposed to fall to 10.3 ft by Saturday.
+Tuesday.
+It is supposed rise quickly to 23.2 ft by Sunday.

 With the weir, the Mississippi River will not enter the Cutoff